 Frequently Asked Questions

-How do I certify with FairTSA?
+How Can I get certified with FairTSA?

 Does FairTSA have equivalence with other Fair Trade programs?

-Equivalence in the world of Fair Trade is a difficult issue.
 While we have equivalence with two other programs, IBD Fair Trade and Control Union Fair Choice, we unilaterally accept certain conditions FLO Fairtrade, Fair Trade USA IMO / Ecocert Fair for Life and Naturland Fair.
 Since we are an organization driven by the mission, we are open to cooperation with other Fair Trade programs.
 However, we can not guarantee the cooperation of other Fair Trade programs, so if you have any questions, please contact us and we will do everything possible to resolve the situation.

 What is the difference between FairTSA and Fair Trade USA?